GenericMappingTools/pygmt/examples/get-started/README.txt

 **About this tutorial**

-This tutorial assumes that PyGMT has been successfully installed.
+This tutorial assumes that PyGMT has been successfully :doc:`installed </install>`.
+A quick way to test this is to  type ``import pygmt`` in a Python IDE or
-A quick way to test this is to type ``import pygmt`` in a Python IDE or `Jupyter <https://jupyter.org>`__ Notebook.
+`Jupyter <https://jupyter.org>`__ Notebook.

 This tutorial will progressively cover PyGMT plotting concepts, and later